greenpioneersolutions/auto-parse/README.md

 - Extensible plugin system for custom logic
 - Works in browsers and Node.js with ESM and CommonJS builds
 - Includes TypeScript definitions
+- Parses currency strings (USD, EUR, GBP, JPY, AUD, CAD, CHF, HKD, INR and KRW built in – extend via `currencySymbols`)
+- Interprets percentages like `85%`
+- Detects common units such as `10px` or `3kg`
+- Expands ranges like `1..5` or `1-5`
+- Understands `yes`/`no` and `on`/`off` booleans
+- Converts `Map:` and `Set:` strings into real objects
+- Supports typed arrays
+- Evaluates simple math expressions
+- Optional environment variable expansion
+- Optional function-string parsing
+- Advanced features are disabled by default and can be enabled individually

 ## Installation